Written by Keelyn Cranley

 While those who have graduated and since gotten a job offer invaluable advice, it can be helpful to receive advice from undergraduate peers who are currently going through a similar process.
 Maddie Meyers, a senior Strategic Communications and Spanish major at Mizzou acknowledges that “the job search process can be very overwhelming.”
 To stay motivated she recommends “talking to friends or people in your life who went through this process a few years earlier and get advice and connections for how you can reach your post-grad goals.”
 Therefore, having a Hannah or Lilly in your life is a great way to understand what you want after graduating.
 Lean on your older, wiser friends and acquaintances for guidance because they were once in the same position, jumping into the unknown.

-On the other hand, Mirela Turnell, a senior Strategic Communications major and Matchbook member speaks on utilizing Matchbook and other college involvement to help undergraduates in the job search process.
+Mirela Turnell, a Matchbook alum and 2024 graduate with a degree in Strategic Communications speaks on utilizing Matchbook and other college involvement to help undergraduates in the job search process.
 Mirela suggests being “honest about your goals and how you think Matchbook can help you get there.”
-She says, “I really want to do something in the creative direction so being in Matchbook has not only taught me about the structure of an agency, but has also taught me what it’s like to be a creative lead.
+She says, “I want to do something in the creative direction so being in Matchbook has not only taught me about the structure of an agency but has also taught me what it’s like to be a creative lead.
 I have learned a lot about leadership and driving a creative campaign in an effective way which has been really helpful!”

 The insight from recent graduates as well as soon-to-be graduates offers significant assistance in how to move forward in the job process.
 Both the experiences of Lilly Hartsig and Hannah Schuler, navigating the job markets and finding success, offer valuable lessons in self-awareness, authenticity, and the power of genuine connections.
 Likewise, the perspectives of undergraduates like Maddie Meyers and Mirela Turnell reveal the importance of seeking guidance and using the plethora of resources Mizzou has to offer.
 As seniors transition into post-grad life, it’s most important to remember all of the people in a similar situation and think of all the graduates who have done it before and thrived!